WalletConnect/walletconnect-docs/docs/advanced/migration-from-v1.x/explorer-submission.md

 The Explorer Submission process allows dapps and wallets to be officially be approved on be on our Explorer [page.](https://explorer.walletconnect.com/) Please note, just because your application is not yet approved, it does not restrict your users from using WalletConnect.

-If you need specific help with migration please also reach out to us on Github: https://github.com/orgs/WalletConnect/discussions/categories/explorer-support
+If you need specific help with migration please also reach out to us on GitHub: https://github.com/orgs/WalletConnect/discussions/categories/explorer-support

 ## For Wallets + Hybrid